 Where do I go to obtain KIA warranty and service?

-Do I have to pay any expenses in connection with the Kia warranty service?
+Do I have to pay any expenses in connection with the KIA Warranty repair?

-Parts and labour used in carrying out repairs covered by the Kia New Vehicle Warranty and conducted at an authorised Kia Servicing Dealer are free of charge.
+Parts and labour used in carrying out repairs covered by the KIA New Vehicle Warranty and conducted at an Authorised KIA Dealer are free of charge.

-If my vehicle breaks down, does the Kia New Vehicle Warranty cover towing?
+If my vehicle breaks down, is towing covered by the KIA New Vehicle Warranty?

-In the unlikely event you should suffer a breakdown as a result of a defect which is covered by the Kia New Vehicle Warranty and the vehicle cannot be driven (or cannot be driven safely).
-Firstly if your vehicle was purchased after 1st October 2014 the vehicle is eligible for roadside assistance for the first year and up to seven years under the Kia Connect program.
-The number for Kia roadside assistance is 1800 080 655.
-If you vehicle is not eligible for the Kia roadside assistance you should contact the nearest Authorised Kia Dealer to arrange for transportation of your vehicle.
+In the unlikely event you should suffer a breakdown as a result of a defect which is covered by the KIA New Vehicle Warranty and the vehicle cannot be driven (or cannot be driven safely) you should contact the nearest Authorised KIA Dealer to arrange for transportation of your vehicle.

 The tyre manufacturer covers the original tyres fitted to the vehicle.
 Should you have any concerns regarding the tyres on your vehicle, contact your Authorised KIA Service Dealer for assistance.